9876691/purton.tech/content/post/faster-rust-incremental-build.md

 [Mold](https://github.com/rui314/mold) is building out OSX support so in the future perhaps we get even faster native build times.

 Note, deno is a big project.
-For a typical full stack we project I'm seeing incremental build times between 2 and 3 seconds.
-Which is not bad or a 2019 Macbook Pro.
+For a typical full stack web project I'm seeing incremental build times between 2 and 3 seconds.